Answered! Jump to accepted answer.

 Growing up, I heard and have used Yo tenia for I had?
 I assume that is incorrect?

-This relates to:Conjugate tener in El Pretérito Indefinido (simple past) -
+This question relates to:Spanish lesson "Conjugate tener in El Pretérito Indefinido (simple past)"

 27 February 2018